se-edu/guides/tutorials/javaFxPart5.md

 ## Borders

-Labels, TextBoxes, Buttons, more or less all the nodes used so far are subclasses of [Region](https://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html#region), and hence share the following CSS properties for borders:
+`Label`s, `TextBox`es, `Button`s, more or less all the nodes used so far are subclasses of [Region](https://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html#region), and hence share the following CSS properties for borders:

 | CSS property        | Description                                                    |
 |---------------------|----------------------------------------------------------------|